Immanuel-C/ILog/README.md

 IC_DEBUG_* is for debug builds only while IC_* is for all builds.

-To format things you can use the regular printf format options. (e.g. %p for a pointer, %ull for unsigned long long, ...).
+To format things you can use the regular printf format options. (e.g. %p for a pointer, %d for numbers, ...).

 # Compiling with g++